Metropolitan Opera: Russia-Ukraine anti-war activism

 On February 28, 2022, Gelb announced that because of the Russian invasion of Ukraine, the Met would be severing ties with all staff and employees who are supporters of Russian President Vladimir Putin.
 The same night, before the premiere of Verdi's Don Carlos, the Met's chorus and orchestra performed the national anthem of Ukraine.
 Among the singers was Ukrainian bass-baritone Vladyslav Buialskyi, making his Met debut; footage of him standing center-stage as the only singer without a score and with a hand over his heart was aired by Ukrainian news outlets.

 In March 2022, Russian-born soprano Anna Netrebko made a public statement against the war but failed to explicitly denounce Putin, and was replaced by a Ukrainian singer.
 Netrebko had performed over 200 times at the Met over the past 20 years.
 Gelb called her dismissal "a great artistic loss for the Met and for opera" adding "but with Putin killing innocent victims in Ukraine there was no way forward" for her to continue to be associated with the Met.

 On March 14, the Met hosted a benefit concert with all proceeds going to relief efforts in Ukraine, with Sergiy Kyslytsya, the Permanent Representative of Ukraine to the United Nations in attendance.
 The concert, which was broadcast on worldwide radio including Ukrainian public radio, began with Buialskyi singing the national anthem of Ukraine as a soloist.

 In December 2022, the Metropolitan Opera website was a target of a ransomware attack, with a "speculation that Russia could be behind the cyberattack".
 Gelb rejected that rumor.

-To mark the one-year anniversary of the invasion of Ukraine, the Met Opera held a concert entitled "For Ukraine: A Concert of Remembrance and Hope" on February 24, 2023.
+To mark the first anniversary of the invasion of Ukraine, the Met Opera held a concert entitled "For Ukraine: A Concert of Remembrance and Hope" on February 24, 2023.
 The company's music director, Yannick Nézet-Séguin, led the Met Orchestra and Chorus in a program of Mozart's Requiem and Beethoven's Fifth Symphony.
 Ukraine's ambassador to the United Nations, Sergiy Kyslytsya, said, "This is a concert in celebration of Ukrainian resilience and hope.
 The Metropolitan Opera was among the first to show solidarity with Ukraine, its people, culture, and artists, and it has continued to do so throughout the past year of this tragic invasion.
 We're proud to work with the Met to promote a just peace."
 He added, "All wars come to an end, but we will always remember who was with us from the first, most difficult, moments."